dallaslu/dallas.lu/posts/(article)/(2024)/is-the-internet-collapsing-and-then-what/item.en.md

 ### Platformized, Closed

-The article chose Media Platform(MP) of WeChat as its publishing platform, an act that in itself is digging a brick from the wall of the Chinese Internet.
+The article chose Media Platform(MP) of WeChat as its publishing platform[^hejiayan], an act that in itself is digging a brick from the wall of the Chinese Internet.
 Because the MP itself is not "Internet".

 The size of the MP is so large that it naturally combines the best of the regulatory mechanisms.
 The scale of the platform is such that it can be “closed” to form a closed loop, but it still provides an accessible URL for external traffic, but the only thing that is missing from this page is the function of user comments.
 Inside, there are many anti-Internet features, such as not being able to use hyperlinks freely.
 Lamenting the collapse while actively digging for bricks is, in the end, nothing more than a traffic benefit for the platform.
 This in itself is also driven by the natural instinct to chase 'attention' for internet content.
 So why is there so much traffic on the platforms?
 It's still because of regulation that leaves most people with no choice but the platform.